Accenture/mercury/guides/CHAPTER-1.md

 The `instances` parameter tells the system to create a number of workers to serve concurrent requests.

-> Note that you don't need a lot of workers to handle a larger number of users and requests provided that the function can finish execution very quickly.
+> Note that you don't need a lot of workers to handle a larger number of users and requests provided that your function can finish execution very quickly.

-The `CoroutineRunner` annotation advises the system to run this function as a "coroutine".
+The `CoroutineRunner` annotation advises the system to run the function as a "coroutine".
-There are 3 function execution strategies (Kernel thread pool, coroutine and suspend function).
+There are three function execution strategies (Kernel thread pool, coroutine and suspend function).
 We will explain the concept in [Chapter-2](CHAPTER-2.md)

-In a composable application, an event-driven function is designed using the first principle of "input-process-output".
+In a composable application, a function is designed using the first principle of "input-process-output".

-In the "hello.simple" function, the input is a HTTP request expressed as a class of `AsyncHttpRequest`.
+In the "hello.simple" function, the input is an HTTP request expressed as a class of `AsyncHttpRequest`.
 You can ignore `headers` input argument for the moment.
 We will cover it later.

 The output is declared as "Object" so that the function can return any data structure using a HashMap or PoJo.